Four different high schools in local towns took random samples of... | Channels for Pearson+

 1

 Step 1: Understand the purpose of the ANOVA test.
 ANOVA (Analysis of Variance) is used to determine if there are statistically significant differences between the means of three or more groups.
-In this case, it is used to test if the average study times across grades are the same or not.
+In this case, it is used to compare the average study times across grades (10th, 11th, and 12th).

 Step 2: Recall the role of the F-Statistic in ANOVA.
 The F-Statistic is a ratio of the variance between group means to the variance within the groups.
-A higher F-Statistic indicates a greater likelihood that at least one group mean is significantly different from the others.
+A higher F-Statistic suggests that the differences between group means are more likely to be statistically significant.

 Step 4: Identify the F-Statistic most likely to indicate that the average study times are not all the same.
-Among the given values, 3.93 is the highest F-Statistic, suggesting the strongest evidence to reject the null hypothesis.
+Among the given values, 3.93 is the highest F-Statistic, which suggests the strongest evidence to reject the null hypothesis and conclude that the average study times across grades are not all the same.

-Step 5: Conclude that the F-Statistic of 3.93 is most likely to indicate that the average study times across grades are not all the same, as it provides the strongest evidence against the null hypothesis.
+Step 5: Note that the significance of the F-Statistic also depends on the critical value from the F-distribution table and the chosen significance level (e.g., α = 0.05).
+However, without additional information, the highest F-Statistic (3.93) is the most likely to indicate a significant difference.

 Watch next